JuanGaleano/Nuclear_Families/README.md

-# Nuclear Families are Widespread in the Global South, but Not as Social Scientists Predicted
+# Nuclear Families are Widespread in the Global South, but Not as Social Scientists Anticipated

 Replication repository for the paper: